RObert Burns

-A man may be a good historian, a good soldier or politician but only a man of genius can be an inventor or a poet and original thinker.
-Whenever we find men of rare intellect working out their own destiny and showing themselves above their contemporaries, then we are in the presence of such persons.
-They have lived in all ages and have been found among all races of men.
-They belong to no particular class or faith and are usually deeply religious in their own way.
+A man may be an able soldier or a skilled politician, yet only a man of genius becomes an inventor, a poet, or an original thinker.
+Whenever we encounter individuals of exceptional intellect, shaping their own destinies and rising above their contemporaries, we recognise the presence of such minds.
+They have appeared in every age and among all races of humankind.
+They belong to no single class or creed and are often deeply religious in their own distinctive way.

 Robert Burns, Scotland’s greatest son, was indeed such a man.
 He taught the world through his poems the difference between religion and faith.